 Your blog posts aren’t getting shared.

-If you aren’t already sharing your blog posts on Facebook, Twitter, LinkedIn, and other social media platforms, it’s time to start.
+If you aren’t already sharing your posts on Facebook, LinkedIn, and other social media platforms, then it’s time to start.
 These venues provide you with an invaluable opportunity to reach new customers, build your brand, and establish your business’ credibility.
 If the majority of your posts aren’t getting any likes or shares, however, it’s a strong indicator that you’re not making them interesting to your followers.
 The more traction your posts get on social media, the more useful they will be for your business.

 You can’t describe your readers.

 Take a moment and try to describe a typical reader of your blog.
 How old is this person?
 Do they own a house?
 What is their approximate household income?
 What social media platforms are they most likely to use?
-If you’re stumped for a plausible answer to any of these questions, it’s time to start building some customer profiles.
+If you’re stumped for a plausible answer to any of these questions, then it’s time to start building some customer profiles.
 The more information you have about the people who are most likely to be interested in your products or services, the better equipped you will be to create topics and write content that will attract their attention.

 You can’t identify your audience’s wants.